nv-legate/cupynumeric/docs/cupynumeric/source/faqs.rst

 Legate is a task-based runtime software stack that enables development of scalable and composable libraries for distributed and accelerated computing.

-cuPyNumeric is one of the foundational libraries built using Legate and aspires to be a distributed and accelerated drop-in replacement library for NumPy, an array programming library widely used in scientific computing. cuPyNumeric scales idiomatic NumPy programs to multiple GPUs and CPUs and seamlessly interoperates with other Legate libraries.
+cuPyNumeric is one of the foundational libraries built using Legate.
+It implements the NumPy API on top of the Legate runtime, delivering transparent acceleration that scales from a single CPU to multi-node, multi-GPU systems while interoperating with other Legate libraries.

 Check out this `blog post <https://developer.nvidia.com/blog/effortlessly-scale-numpy-from-laptops-to-supercomputers-with-nvidia-cupynumeric/>`_ to learn more about cuPyNumeric.